lemlac/mulem/docs/reference.md

 If functions used `:` for all type notation, curried functions would be hard to read, example: `curryFn(x: int): (int): (int): int` *versus* `curryFn(x: int): (int) -> (int) -> int`.
 Declaring functions retains the `:` so that it uses the same `: T =` notation as variables.
 It makes it easier to tell when you're actually declaring parameters `(x: T, y: T): T` *versus* only notating the parameter's types `(T, T) -> T`.

+> `where` serves two different purposes!

+No, it's actually the same thing.
+It may be different than how other languages use `where`, but it's pretty straitforward when you get used to it.
+It just does what it sounds: `where x: int` – *where* there's an x, expect an int; `where T: type` – *where* there's a T, expect a type; `where N: const uint` – *where* there's an N, expect a constant uint.

 ---

 *This document captures the current state of the Mulem design.
 The language is still evolving.*